evanevanevan/moveit_tutorials/doc/benchmarking/benchmarking_tutorial.rst

 .. note:: This is the new benchmarking method only available in ROS Kinetic, onward.

 .. note:: To use this benchmarking method, you will need to download and install the ROS Warehouse plugin.
-Currently this is not available from Debians and requires a source install for at least some aspects.
-For source instructions, see `this page <http://moveit.ros.org/install/source/dependencies/>`_
+This is available as a binary or from source.
+For source instructions, see `this page <http://moveit.ros.org/install/source/dependencies/>`_ or run

+``sudo apt-get install ros-kinetic-moveit-ros-warehouse ros-kinetic-warehouse-ros``

 Getting Started
 ---------------